BlueFlamesDino/Roblox-Swat-Academy/README.md

 This is a repository made to host and support scripts for a [Roblox experince](https://www.roblox.com/games/82367559992760/SWAT-Academy) utilizing [Rojo](https://rojo.space/).
 This is only setup for scripters as of now, but other roles in development team are welcome to test, make issues, and participate in discussions.
 # Development
 ### Heads up Developers!
 This is a public repository!
-Never put anything other than Luau code or meaningful comments, joke comments or of the sort I, BlueFlamesDino, is okay with.
+Never put anything other than Luau code or meaningful comments.
+Joke comments or of the sort I, BlueFlamesDino, am okay with.
 ## For Collaborators
 - Install [Git](https://git-scm.com/).
 - Have an IDE, Visual Studio is suggested.